subarnop/AMachineLearningWalkThrough/README.md

 ### Recurrent Neural Network ###
 A recurrent neural network (RNN) is a class of artificial neural network where connections between units form a directed cycle.
 This allows it to exhibit dynamic temporal behavior.
 Unlike feedforward neural networks, RNNs can use their internal memory to process arbitrary sequences of inputs.
 We develop a word level Vanilla RNN for predicting sequences of text.

+### Logistic Regression ###
+ Logistic regression is a generalized linear model that we can use to model or predict categorical outcome variables.
+In logistic regression, we’re essentially trying to find the weights that maximize the likelihood of producing our given data and use them to categorize the response variable.
+We implement a binary classifier in Logistic Regression model that classifies a toy data built on Gaussian distribution.